Since the school's first Green Day in 2019, ecology has become a growing focus of interest and engagement at Harrodian.

 The beauty of the crossover between club and curriculum is that it brings fun and engagement to issues which, though of critical global importance, can be hard to grasp.
-For the Pre-Prep club, (above) for example, exploring biodiversity has involved tracking the movements and activities and hedgehogs in the Harrodian grounds as well as examining and researching the eco pond dug with the help of Mr Hooke and Sixth Formers, below.
+For the Pre-Prep club, (above) for example, exploring biodiversity has involved tracking the movements and activities of hedgehogs in the Harrodian grounds as well as examining and researching the eco pond, dug with the help of Mr Hooke and Sixth Formers, below.
 'It's a great way of getting a sense of what a small scale ecosystem means,' enthuses Ms Shaw.

 Other Eco-focused events and activities don't have to work quite so hard to bring pupils, teachers and parents together.
 In the midst of January lockdown the grand RSPB birdwatch in January provided a welcome opportunity to get out in the garden, for example.